lentidas/spotify-now-playing/README.md

 A small widget that displays the currently playing song and top tracks on Spotify.
 The widget is designed to be used in GitHub profiles.

 This is a fork of [ntthn0/Spotify-Readme](https://github.com/tthn0/Spotify-Readme).
-The original `README.md` is kept on [here](./README-original.md) on the side.
-A small copy of the original `README.md` is kept below (only the instructions and preview).
+The original `README.md` is kept [here](./README-original.md) on the side, but the instructions and previews are also below.

 ## Previews